 Sea Transport: Several ports in Pakistan handle both import and export cargo.
 The most important Ports are Karachi & Gwadar.

 Road transport is the backbone of Pakistan’s economy as it carries more than 70% of the country’s cargo.
 The sector employs around 12 million people and contributes 20% to the GDP.
 Road transport infrastructure is not up to the mark in some areas, which has resulted in excessive traffic congestion in some cities.
 There is a dire need for improvement in this sector to meet the needs of a growing economy.

 What is the importance of road transport in Pakistan?

 Road transport is very important in any country.
-Pakistan has an amazing road network which connects every destination.
+Pakistan has an amazing road network that connects every destination.